Leadership & Consultancy

 Trauma, Domestic Abuse and Physical Health

-Research over the past few decades has shown clear links between trauma, chronic stress and physical health.
-The Adverse Childhood Experiences (ACE) Study, conducted by Centers for Disease Control and Prevention and Kaiser Permanente, found that higher levels of childhood adversity are associated with increased risk of a range of health difficulties later in life.
+Studies, including the Adverse Childhood Experiences (ACE) Study, found that higher levels of childhood trauma are linked to an increased risk of long-term health difficulties later in life.

-Greater awareness of the links between trauma, chronic stress and physical health can help professionals recognise these patterns and support more joined-up responses for survivors whose experiences may otherwise remain hidden within services.
+Greater awareness of the relationship between trauma and physical health can help professionals recognise these patterns earlier and respond in more compassionate, joined-up and trauma-informed ways.

 For professionals working with survivors of domestic abuse and relational trauma, recognising the deep, lasting impact on physical health is no longer optional; it is essential.